 Here's the recommended order in which you should proceed:

 Start with the CPC or CCS-P certification exam.
 Either of these credentials will help you get a job in a doctor's or physician's office with a starting salary of $34,000-43,000 per year.

 Once you gain at least 3-5 years experience as a physician coder, get the CCS certification.
 This will help you move up to hospital coding with salaries in the range of $44,000 and $57,000 per year.

-The U.S. Bureau of Labor Statistics (BLS) predicts stable employment outlook for medical billing and coding specialists at least up to 2018.
-However, it is mandatory that you have at least one national certification in your resume.
+The U.S. Bureau of Labor Statistics (BLS) predicts stable employment outlook for medical billing and coding specialists at least up to 2022.
+However, it is mandatory that you have at least one national certification in your resume, to be hired.

 #2.
 Top 5 US Cities, Top 10 US States for Medical Billing and Coding Jobs in 2017